Dick Börjesson: Career

+Military career

-Börjesson attended the Royal Swedish Naval Academy from 1958 to 1961.
-He finished first in his class at the graduation in 1961.
+Börjesson attended the Royal Swedish Naval Academy from 1958 to 1961, in the same class as future Rear Admiral Sten Swedlund.
+Börjesson finished first in his class at the graduation in 1961.
 He received a reward that was very rarely awarded, namely the Naval Academy's gold token and an honorary saber.
-He was commissioned as a naval officer with the rank of acting sub-lieutenant (fänrik).
-Börjesson was promoted to sub-lieutenant (löjtnant) in 1963 and from 1964 to 1965 he served aboard the cadet training vessel HSwMS Älvsnabben during her trip to South America, Central America and North America.
+He was commissioned as a naval officer with the rank of acting sub-lieutenant.
+Börjesson was promoted to sub-lieutenant in 1963 and from 1964 to 1965 he served aboard the cadet training vessel HSwMS Älvsnabben during her trip to South America, Central America and North America.
 Börjesson was promoted to lieutenant in 1968 and attended the Swedish Armed Forces Staff College from 1970 to 1972 when he was promoted to lieutenant commander.

-Börjesson was promoted to commander in 1975 and was secretary in the 1978 Defense Committee from 1978 to 1982.
-Börjesson was commanding officer of the 6th Mine Clearance Department (6. minröjningsavdelningen, 6. mröjA) from 1982 to 1983 before being promoted to captain the same year.
-He was head of Section 1 in the Naval Staff from 1983 to 1986 and in the 1987 he completed the main course at the Swedish National Defence College and was promoted to senior captain.
+Börjesson was promoted to commander on 1 February 1975 and was secretary in the 1978 Defense Committee from 1978 to 1982.
+Börjesson was commanding officer of the 6th Mine Clearance Department (6. minröjningsavdelningen, 6. mröjA) from 1982 to 1983 before being promoted to captain on 1 October 1983.
+He was head of Section 1 in the Naval Staff from 1983 to 1986 and in 1987 he completed the main course at the Swedish National Defence College and was promoted to senior captain on 1 April 1987.
 Börjesson was section chief in the Defence Staff from 1987 to 1989 and also in 1989 he completed the management course at the Swedish National Defence College and was promoted to rear admiral.

-In 1990 he was promoted to vice admiral and appointed Chief of the Navy.
-On 1 July 1994 he became military commander of the Middle Military District (Milo M) and Commandant General in Stockholm.
+In the autumn of 1989, the Supreme Commander of the Swedish Armed Forces, General Bengt Gustafsson wanted to appoint Rear Admiral Peter Nordbeck as the new Chief of the Navy after Vice Admiral Bengt Schuback.
+Instead, the Minister of Defence, Roine Carlsson, appointed Börjesson, who was then a captain.
+Börjesson was then quickly promoted to rear admiral to become vice admiral and Chief of the Navy on 1 October 1990.
+He served four years as navy chief and on 1 July 1994 he became military commander of the Middle Military District (Milo M) and Commandant General in Stockholm.
 Börjesson left the position and retired in 1998.

+Other work

 Beside his military career, Börjesson was an expert in the Swedish Coast Guard Committee (Kustbevakningskommittén) and was a board member of the National Institute of Defence Organization and Management (Försvarets rationaliseringsinstitut), Försvarsmedia, the National Maritime Museum and the Swedish National Defence College.
-He became a member of the Royal Swedish Society of Naval Sciences in 1979 (honorary member in 1990) and of the Royal Swedish Academy of War Sciences in 1986.
 In 1999, Börjesson investigated the Swedish government's crisis work following the Estonia disaster.
 He proposed a crisis organization in the government office.
-The proposal ended up in the trash bin.
+The proposal was rejected.